Filling Out Form N-600, Application for Certificate of Citizenship

 Part 5.
 “Physical Presence in the United States From Birth Until Filing of Form N-600.”
 If you are claiming that you automatically became a U.S. citizen at birth because you acquired citizenship from a U.S. citizen parent, you will need to provide all the dates of their residence in the United States.
 How long your parent must have resided in the U.S. will depend on the laws in effect when you were born.

 Part 6.
-“Information About Military Service of U.S. Citizen Parent.”
-Complete this section if you acquired U.S. citizenship at the time of your birth and you want to use a parent’s dates of military service to fulfill the physical presence requirements (even if he or she was stationed overseas).
+“Information About Military Service of U.S. Citizen Parent(s).”
+Fill out this section if you acquired U.S. citizenship at the time of your birth and you want to use a parent’s dates of military service to fulfill the physical presence requirements (even if he or she was stationed overseas).

 Part 7.
 “Your Signature.”
 Make sure to sign and date here.
 A parent or legal guardian may sign for a child who is under 14 years of age.
 Children under 14 years of age may also sign themselves.
 If a parent is filing the form for a child between 14 and 18, the child must sign.

 Part 8.
-“Signature of Person Who Prepared This Form for You.”
+“Signature of Person Who Prepared This Form N-600 For You.”
 If someone else, such as an attorney, completed Form N-600 on your behalf, that person should sign and fill in the information requested.

 Document Checklist for Form N-600